 Cynthia has lived in Santa Maria her whole life and she is the oldest of two children.
 Ever since she can remember, she has wanted to be a teacher.
 She loves working with kids and seeing them grow and develop.
 She has worked with children for about four years; 2 years babysitting and 2 years at a different children's centers.

 Maria has been working with children for 7 years.
 She has her ECS certificate and is pursuing her AA in Early Childhood Studies.

 Shirley Adelhelm has worked for CCC for over 25 years.
 She has left a couple times to pursue her love of Special Education but always finds her way back to our young ones at CCC.
 Shirley has been married to her husband Cliff for 35 years and has two grown sons.

 Vanessa studied at Allan Hancock College for Early Childhood Studies.
 She was born and raised in Santa Maria, and has 2 children of her own.
 She loves to spend time with her family and friends.

-Cayla is the lead teacher of the yellow group in the preschool classroom.
-She is currently pursuing her Early Childhood Studies degree in hopes of becoming a Kindergarten teacher.
+Cayla is currently pursuing her Early Childhood Studies degree in hopes of becoming a Kindergarten teacher.
 She has had the pleasure of working with children ages 1-12 years in elementary schools, before & after school programs, summer camp and preschool.